Hema maps

 Hema Maps is an Australian-based mapping, navigation and publishing company.
-Their company headquarters is located at Braeside, Victoria.
-Hema Maps is a private limited company with shareholders.
+Their company headquarters is located in Braeside, Victoria.
+Hema Maps is a private limited company.

-The company name Hema was decided upon by incorporating the first two letters of the names of the company's founders – Henry and Margaret Boegheim.
+The company name Hema was decided upon by incorporating the first two letters of the names of the company's founders; Henry and Margaret Boegheim.
 Rob Boegheim replaced company founders Henry and Margaret Boegheim as Managing Director in 2007.

 History

 Originally titled Hema Charts & Laminating, the business began as a laminating business that sold marine charts via bait and tackle shops throughout South East Queensland in 1983.
 The company's first creation was a map of Rockhampton.

 Hema released their first Hema Navigator, the HN1, in 2008 which was Australia's very first portable navigation system for use both on and off-road.
 Hema HX-1 in 2017, HX-2 in 2022 and HX-2+ in 2024.

 Hema 4x4 Explorer App in 2020 for Apple and Android devices.
 Users plan, navigate and share trips, overlanding and remote travel.